LAWN INSECTS & PESTS

 Chinch Bugs can produce multiple generations per year, which means they can cause significant damage to lawns if left unchecked.
 A change in cultural practices can help deter these pests.
 However, once the lawn is infested, treatment may be necessary to eliminate the problem.

 A thick, healthy, well-maintained lawn is always the best line of defense.
-This can be achieved through beneficial cultural practices which include:
+This can be achieved through beneficial cultural practices, which include:

-• Fertilizing: Regular applications of Weed Man’s specially formulated, slow-release granular fertilizer will help provide your lawn with adequate nutrients.
-These applications are timed specifically to avoid over fertilizing the lawn.
+• Fertilizing: Regular applications of Weed Man’s specially formulated, slow-release granular fertilizer help ensure your lawn gets the nutrients it needs.
+These treatments are carefully timed to feed your lawn properly without the risk of over-fertilizing.

-• Core Aeration: Aerating your lawn can improve soil drainage and help reduce the likelihood of insect infestations.
-It will also alleviate soil compaction and allow water and nutrients to penetrate deeper into the soil.
+• Core Aeration: Core aeration is a great way to improve soil drainage and reduce the chances of insect infestations.
+It also helps relieve soil compaction, allowing water and nutrients to move deeper into the soil and reach the roots more effectively.

 Your local Weed Man professional may be able to offer other solutions and recommend the best form of treatment that is available to improve the conditions of your lawn.